kimmoahola/dotfiles/README.md

     help             This help message
     update           Update packages and pkg managers (brew, brew cask, npm)

-## Customize/extend

-Custom installation step can be put into `$HOME/.dotfiles_extra/install.sh`.
-That will be sourced last in the installation.

-`$HOME/.dotfiles_extra/runcom/*.fish` will be sources from `config.fish`.
-You can put your custom settings, such as credentials in there.

 ## Upgrading to newer Ubuntu

-- Check that docker-ce is available for the newer Ubuntu.
 - Rename any 3rd party sources in `/etc/apt/sources.list` to point to the newer Ubuntu release.
 - After the upgrade, run install.sh and check the results.